 I had depleted my list of snarky comebacks to those who make inappropriate statements, demands or ask questions I do not intend to answer.

-The passive/aggressive southern “bless your heart” publicized to the extent that even the newest Yankee knows you are calling him/her a dumbass, is a weak response to the over-the-top stupid.
+The passive/aggressive southern “bless your heart”, publicized to the extent that even the newest Yankee knows you are calling him/her a dumbass, is a weak response to the over-the-top stupid.

-My research uncovered some new discoveries; for instance, “wow” is the new no fault response for rude comments while “okay” is reserved for stupid ones.
+For instance, “wow” is the new no-fault response for rude comments while “okay” is reserved for stupid ones.

 The surprise factor deprives a know-it-all of any opportunity to recover quickly.
 As they struggle to decode your response, you can escape.

 “Wow” is an effective stall tactic when asked to accommodate a request you have no intention of granting.
 The person asking may come up with his or her own solution.